 The Wild Trout Trust has created some guidance on managing habitat, including bankside trees.

 Click here to download the ‘Managing Trees’ habitat management sheet.
-Click here to see all the habitat management sheets.
+Click here to see all the habitat management sheets and other WTT publications.

 Click here to download the ‘Trees’ section of the Chalk Stream Habitat Manual.

 These papers by the Woodland Trust & Forestry Commission outline best practice, case studies and evidence for the beneficial effects of sensitively carried out planting schemes: